Detailed course offerings (Time Schedule) are available for

 CSE P 567 Design and Implementation of Digital Systems (4)

 Overview of current implementation technologies for digital systems including custom integrated circuits, field-programmable logic, and embedded processors.
 Systems components such as buses and communications structures, interfaces, memory architectures, embedded systems, and application-specific devices.
 Focus on the design of large systems using modern CAD tools.
-Prerequisite: CSE majors only.

 CSE P 573 Applications of Artificial Intelligence (4)

 Introduction to the use of Artificial Intelligence tools and techniques in industrial and company settings.
 Topics include foundations (search, knowledge representation) and tools such as expert systems, natural language interfaces, and machine learning techniques.
-Prerequisite: CSE majors only.

 CSE P 576 Computer Vision (4)